sapnakushwah011/task-management-app/README.md

 - **Filter by Completion Status:** Users can view tasks based on their completion status—completed, incomplete, or all.
 - **Sort by Due Date:** Tasks can be sorted in ascending or descending order based on their due date.

+### Task Counts
+- **Total Projects Count:** Displays the total number of projects.
+- **Completed Tasks Count:** Displays the number of tasks marked as completed.
+- **Incomplete Tasks Count:** Displays the number of tasks marked as incomplete.
+- **Overdue Tasks Count:** Displays the number of tasks past their due date.

 ### User Interface
 - The application features a clean, modern design with intuitive navigation and interactive elements.